Some traders struggle with day trading for a variety of reasons, but position trading can be SO boring … Enter swing trading.

-For example, a day trader might look for low-priced stocks with big price fluctuations.
-A buy-and-hold investor might watch for moderately priced stocks with the potential for long-term growth.
+So, day traders might look for low-priced stocks with big price fluctuations.
+Buy-and-hold investors might watch for stocks with the potential for long-term growth.

 But what about a trading style that’s somewhere in the middle … like swing trading?
 With its moderate time frame and focus on trends, swing trading requires different techniques for whittling down your watchlist than other types of trading.

 Read on to learn all about swing trading: what it is, its benefits, and how to find stocks when you’re exploring this trading style.

 Table of Contents

 - 4 Risks of Swing Trading

 - 7 Take Advantage of StocksToTrade Features

 - 8 Conclusion